 Why Consider Prenatal Testing?

-Most babies are born healthy, but all pregnant women have a 3-5% chance to have a baby with a birth defect or mental retardation.
-Many parents are concerned about these risks and prenatal testing can help them detect some of these problems.
+Most babies are born healthy, but all pregnant women have a 3 to 5 percent chance of having a baby with a birth defect or mental retardation.
+For parents who are concerned about these risks, prenatal testing can help detect some problems.
 Your test results can reassure you that your baby is healthy, help you prepare for a baby with special needs or alert you if a serious problem is detected.

 REMEMBER: A screening test only estimates the chance for certain problems.
 A positive screen does not mean there is definitely a problem with the baby.
 If your screening test is positive, you can talk to a genetic counselor about the results.
 A genetic counselor can help you understand the results and work with you to decide if you should have a prenatal diagnostic test.